This guide will walk you through running your first evaluation using Laminar’s evaluation system.

 The evaluate function is flexible and can be used both in standalone scripts processed by the CLI and integrated directly into your application code.

-Evaluator functions must return either a single numeric score.
+Evaluator functions must return either a single numeric score or a JSON object where each key is a score name and the value is a numeric score.

 No need to initialize Laminar - evaluate automatically initializes Laminar behind the scenes.
 All instrumented function calls and model invocations are traced without any additional setup.